Last updated on March 31st, 2026 at 11:33 am

 These traditional dishes not only add to the festive spirit but also highlight Punjab’s rich culinary traditions, bringing people together in celebration and gratitude.

-Lesser Known Facts About Baisakhi
+Lesser-Known Facts About Baisakhi

 - Color Symbolism: Yellow and orange are dominant colors during Baisakhi, representing joy, wisdom, and the spirit of sacrifice.